-ER1j PALMER PARK STADIUM AREA Additional leisure development for a new swimming pool.
-Development should: Demonstrate that car parking to be lost can be replaced on or off-site, or is no longer required; Ensure that there is no adverse impacts on the use of the park and its sport and leisure facilities; Ensure that there is no adverse impact on the listed monument and its setting; Take account of potential archaeological significance; and Retain public rights of way across the site.
-Site size: 3.08 ha Approximately 1,000 sq m pool ER1k 131 WOKINGHAM ROAD Development for residential with ground floor local centre uses.
-Development should: Avoid adverse effects on important trees including those protected by TPO; Address any contamination on site; Address noise impacts on residential use; and Address air quality impacts on residential use.
+ER1 j PALMER PARK STADIUM AREA

+Additional leisure development for a new swimming pool.

+- Demonstrate that car parking to be lost can be replaced on or off-site, or is no longer required; - Ensure that there is no adverse impacts on the use of the park and its sport and leisure facilities; - Ensure that there is no adverse impact on the listed monument and its setting; - Take account of potential archaeological significance; and - Retain public rights of way across the site.

+Site size: 3.08 ha Approximately 1,000 sq m pool

+ER1k 131 WOKINGHAM ROAD

+Development for residential with ground floor local centre uses.

+- Avoid adverse effects on important trees including those protected by TPO; - Address any contamination on site; - Address noise impacts on residential use; and - Address air quality impacts on residential use.

 Site size: 0.15 ha 8-12 dwellings and 400-500 sq m of retail or related use.
-This pol icy identifies these sites within East Peading where development will be appropriate.
-As

 - 9.3.1 This policy identifies those sites within East Reading where development will be appropriate.
 As well as contributing to meeting the identified needs of the Borough, allocation can help provide physical regeneration of sites which are in some cases vacant or underused.
 In addition, it allows the Council to highlight the issues which need to be addressed in developing sites, set out site-specific requirements and, if necessary, plan for the provision of infrastructure. - 9.3.2 Where dwelling or floorspace figures are included alongside the allocations, these are intended as a guide, and usually reflect an indicative maximum capacity.
 They are based on an initial assessment taking into account the characteristics of each site.
 However, the capacity of sites will ultimately depend on various factors that need to be addressed at application stage, including detailed design and layout.
 The fact that a site is allocated in ER1 does not preclude the need to comply with all other policies in the local plan, including, for residential developments, the need to provide affordable housing. - 9.3.3 Where there are significant issues that will need to be addressed in any planning applications on the specific sites listed above, these are usually highlighted in the policy.
-However, it is not a guarantee that there are no other potential issues, and it does not remove the need to address the usual matters that should be dealt with on all sites. - 9.3.4 On some sites identified for housing, there may be potential for community uses, such as meeting spaces, healthcare or education to be provided which have not been anticipated by this plan.
+However, it is not a guarantee that there are no other potential issues, and it does not remove the need to address the usual matters that should be dealt with on all sites.

+- 9.3.4 On some sites identified for housing, there may be potential for community uses, such as meeting spaces, healthcare or education to be provided which have not been anticipated by this plan.
 There may also be potential for specialist housing provision for specific groups, outside the C3 dwellinghouse use class.
 This could potentially reduce the amount of housing which could be provided on specific sites.
-Depending on other policies in the plan, this can be appropriate, provided that it does not harm the chances of delivering sufficient housing to meet the targets set out in regional and/or local policy this decision will be informed by the most up -to-date housing trajectory.
+Depending on other policies in the plan, this can be appropriate, provided that it does not harm the chances of delivering sufficient housing to meet the targets set out in regional and/or local policy this decision will be informed by the most up -to-date housing trajectory. - 9.3.5 Sites ER1a, ER1b and ER1h potentially contain public sewers.
+If building over or close to a public sewer is agreed to by Thames Water it will need to be regulated by a 'Build over or near to' Agreement in order to protect the public sewer and/or apparatus in question.
+It may be possible for public sewers to be moved at a developer's request so as to accommodate development in accordance with Section 185 of the Water Act 1989.